Virtual Tall Tales | Braiding Sweetgrass – SOLD OUT

 Contact: Leslie Thompson at lthompson@SidRichardsonMuseum.org or 817.332.6554 if you have any questions or would like to be added to the wait list when registration is full.

-* Registrants who receive a free copy of the book can elect for free curbside pick up at the museum at an arranged time or have it mailed for a $5 fee.
+* Registrants who receive a free copy of the book can elect to pick it up at the front desk during museum hours or have it mailed for a $5 fee.
+Staff will confirm your option after you register.